Studying an Animal Care Course Online: Verne Studies from New Zealand

 So, what’s next for Verne?
 “At this stage, I am currently looking for more work, as the research facility I was employed on has made recently made me redundant,” Verne explains.
 “My dream job is working with dogs.
 I have enjoyed my time breeding dogs and training them and learning about what makes them tick.”

-If you love your pet and want to learn more about animals, the Certificate in Animal Care course could be a great way to learn.
+If you love animals and want to learn more about them, the ACM20117 Certificate II in Animal Studies course could be a great way to learn.
 Students can achieve this qualification in their own time, at their own pace, building their studies around current work or personal commitments.

 Verne is part-way through her course and when she’s not horse riding or watching a good movie, she loves hanging out with her beloved pets.
 “I have my own dog at home so we do stuff together like walking in the park and swimming in the river.”